-- 145 The shareholders' meeting elects the audit firm.
+- The shareholders' meeting elects the audit firm.
 The supervisory body assigns the audit firm the statutory audit mandate and concludes the fee agreement.
-As a rule, the public authority, as a shareholder, makes use of its rights in accordance with section 53 HGrG and the statutory audit mandate must be extended accordingly. - 146 Before submitting a proposal for election, the supervisory body shall obtain a declaration from the proposed audit firm as to whether and, if so, which business, financial, personal or other relationships exist between the audit firm, its bodies and audit managers on the one hand and the enterprise and its members of respective bodies on the other hand that could give rise to doubts about its independence.
-The declaration shall also cover the extent to which other services were provided for the enterprise, in particular in the consulting sector, in the previous financial year or are contractually agreed for the following year. - 147 The supervisory body shall agree with the audit firm that the chairperson of the supervisory body or the audit committee will be informed without delay of any possible grounds for disqualification or partiality arising during the audit, unless such grounds can be eliminated immediately. - 148 An audit firm which audits the annual financial statements of an enterprise shall not be engaged at the same time with consulting mandates for the same enterprise.
+The supervisory body shall consider whether the audit mandate shall be complemented with regard to the risk and compliance management system and, if necessary, with forensic audit procedures.
+The public authority, as a shareholder, makes use of its rights in accordance with section 53 HGrG and extends the statutory audit mandate accordingly. - 150 Before submitting a proposal for election, the supervisory body shall obtain a declaration from the proposed audit firm as to whether and, if so, which business, financial, personal or other relationships exist between the audit firm, its bodies and audit managers on the one hand and the enterprise and its members of respective bodies on the other hand that could give rise to doubts about its independence.
+The declaration shall also cover the extent to which other services were provided for the enterprise, in particular in the consulting sector, in the previous financial year or are contractually agreed for the following year. - 151 The supervisory body shall agree with the audit firm that the chairperson of the supervisory body or the audit committee will be informed without delay of any possible grounds for disqualification or partiality arising during the audit, unless such grounds can be eliminated immediately. - An audit firm which audits the annual financial statements of an enterprise shall not be engaged at the same time with consulting mandates for the same enterprise.
 In exceptional and duly justified cases, the supervisory body may allow exceptions.
-Exceptions shall be reported in the Corporate Governance Statement pursuant to regulation number 5. - 149 If there is a justified exception to the separation of statutory audit and advisory services, the total fee of the audit firm, shall be broken down into statutory audit services, tax advisory services and other advisory services, and shall be disclosed in the notes to the annual financial statements or consolidated financial statements. - 150 After the audit of five consecutive annual financial statements of an enterprise, the audit mandate shall be re-tendered.
+Exceptions shall be reported in the Corporate Governance Statement pursuant to regulation number 5. - 153 If there is a justified exception to the separation of statutory audit and advisory services, the total fee of the audit firm, shall be broken down into statutory audit services, tax advisory services and other advisory services, and shall be disclosed in the notes to the annual financial statements or consolidated financial statements. - 154 After the audit of five consecutive annual financial statements of an enterprise, the audit mandate shall be re-tendered.
 The previous audit firm shall only be able to participate again in the award in specially justified cases.
 If the previous audit firm is awarded the audit mandate, the audit managers shall be replaced. - When awarding the audit mandate, the supervisory body or the audit committee shall make use of the possibility to define its own audit priorities for the statutory audit.
 The focal points of the statutory audit shall be discussed between the shareholdings management, the chairperson of the respective supervisory body or audit committee and the management bodies of the enterprise.
-The results of this discussion shall be recommended by the supervisory body to the audit firm for consideration. - The supervisory body shall agree with the audit firm that the audit firm shall report without delay to the audit committee on all findings and occurrences material to the tasks of the supervisory body that come to its attention during the conduct of the statutory audit.
+The results of this discussion shall be recommended by the supervisory body to the audit firm for consideration. - 156 The supervisory body shall be in exchange with the audit firm and shall agree with the audit firm that the audit firm shall report without delay to the audit committee on all findings and occurrences material to the tasks of the supervisory body that come to its attention during the conduct of the statutory audit.